ovg-project/gvm-cuda-driver/README.md

 You should be able to work with any CUDA programs.
 We've tested with `vllm`, `sglang`, `diffuser`, `llama-factory`, `llama.cpp`.

-If you choose to put Intercept Layer somewhere else to keep your system clean:
+If you choose to put intercept layer somewhere else to keep your system clean:
 ```
 make install INSTALL=<path to dir>
 ```